Clicky

 So dealers will get backed up and can’t rush warranty repairs through even if you bought the extra warranty.

-It’s also not the dealer’s fault all the time.
 Sometimes the manufacturer needs proof, like an image or the warranty part sent back.

-You also have the issue of back-ordered parts.
 Things are made in cycles, and some parts may not be in cycled yet, and the manufacturer doesn’t have any in storage.

 Sometimes things are out of the dealer’s hands on some warranty repairs and may lead to your jet ski being in the shop for a while.

-No, jet ski warranties do not offer loaners.
+No, warranties do not offer loaners.

 It would be up to the dealership to do loaners, and very few dealers do it.